halide/Halide/README.md

 HL_NUM_THREADS=... specifies the size of the thread pool.
 This has no effect on OS X or iOS, where we just use grand central dispatch.

-HL_TRACE=1 injects print statements into compiled Halide code that will describe what the program is doing at runtime.
-Higher values print more detail.

-HL_TRACE_FILE=... specifies a binary target file to dump tracing data into.
+HL_TRACE_FILE=... specifies a binary target file to dump tracing data into (ignored unless at least one `trace_` feature is enabled in HL_TARGET or HL_JIT_TARGET).
 The output can be parsed programmatically by starting from the code in utils/HalideTraceViz.cpp